randomtruffles/Dominion_League/faq.md

 As a spectator, you can comment on the players’ decisions and discuss strategies with the other spectators.
 Please refrain from making inappropriate remarks, and be courteous in any critiques.
 A transcript of the commentary is often given to the players after the game, so they can evaluate their performance and areas for improvement.
 You may not discuss a game with the players until the game is over; trying to give a competitive advantage to any player is against the Dominion Online terms and conditions, and could result in your account being suspended.

+##### What resources can I use during a game?

+In general, you are limited to using your own brain and the features provided by the Dominion Online website.
+Don't consult strategy guides or other people or software.
+Consulting the Dominion rules is allowed (for example, looking up how a particular pair of cards interact from a rules perspective).
+A list of allowed resources can be found in the [League Rules](/rules).

 #### 5. Dominion Online (<http://dominion.games>)

 ##### How do I add someone from my division as a friend on Dominion Online?